engraving-challenges/main/5-editing-workflow.md

 (including at least one with a pdf) for each of these stages.
 Look in the challenge description for more specific stages.

+**IMPORTANT NOTE:** we are currently discussing the order of these stages, and it may change.
+Before starting work, we recommend that you contact us.

 #### Task Analysis and Initial Empty File

 Have a close look at the assignement and the given score.
 Please make